mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/Fig6_2_all-1.png" width="672" />

-### Figure 6.3: Examples of Rare Network Plot Formats {#Figure_6_3}
+### Figure 6.3: Examples of Rare Network Plot Formats {- #Figure_6_3}

 Figure 6.3.
-More visualizations using the Cibola technological similarity data.
+Examples of less common network visuals techniques for Peeples’s (2018) ceramic technological similarity data.

 Fig 6.3a - A weighted heat plot of the underlying similarity matrix with hierarchical clusters shown on each axis.
 This plot relies on a packages called `superheat` that produces plots formatted as we see here.